sethjuarez/TacosML/README.md

 ```
 python bbid.py -f tacos.txt -o data --filters +filterui:license-L2_L3_L4+filterui:imagesize-large
 ```
-This will basically download images that conform to a bing query for each line in the texy file. ([test it out for tacos](https://www.bing.com/images/search?&q=tacos&qft=+filterui:license-L2_L3_L4+filterui:imagesize-large)).
+This will basically download images that conform to a bing query for each line in the text file. ([test it out for tacos](https://www.bing.com/images/search?&q=tacos&qft=+filterui:license-L2_L3_L4+filterui:imagesize-large)).
 The filters download data that is licensed appropriately as well.

 4. Clean the data!
 Remove any images that will not work for this particular task.
 5. Seperate the data into a `train` and `val` set.
 The `train` set is for training the Machine Learning model.
 The `val` set is used as a validation set to make sure the model is working properly.
 It is held out _on purpose_ so we are not cheating!
 My folder structure: